 WWWF “All-American Boy” Bob Backlund vs. ’90s WWF Mr. Backlund

-Many fans know the name Bob Backlund, but for fans of a younger generation, it is more likely that the heel character he portrayed in the mid-’90s is remembered over the "All-American Boy" that was handpicked by Vince McMahon Sr. to become his WWWF/WWF World Champion from February 20th, 1978 to December 26th, 1983.
+Many fans know the name Bob Backlund, but for fans of a younger generation, it is more likely that the heel character he portrayed in the mid-’90s is remembered over the "All-American Boy" that Vince McMahon Sr. handpicked to become his WWWF/WWF World Champion from February 20th, 1978 to December 26th, 1983.

 The more recent heel character was "the moral echo, the unspoken and forgotten conscience of our society in the ’90s," according to Bob Backlund, who became Mr. Backlund, a raving psychotic who would "snap" and apply his feared Cross-Face Chickenwing submission hold on unsuspecting opponents, fans, and staff members alike.